 Projects can overwhelm us with their size and scope.
 That’s why project leaders use a work breakdown structure (WBS) to literally break down the larger phases of the project into smaller and smaller tasks, which can then be scheduled and assigned.
-With our free work breakdown structure template, you’ll be in total control of your project, every step of the way.
+With our free work breakdown structure template for Excel, you’ll be able to easily break down your tasks and deliverables.

 According to the Project Management Body of Knowledge (PMBOK 5), a work breakdown structure template is “a hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables.”

-This is a crucial tool for a product, data, service or any combination of those projects.
-It not only breaks down the deliverables into smaller, more manageable tasks, but provides a place to start a detailed cost estimating and control, including scheduling.
+A WBS is a crucial tool for a product, data, service or any combination of those projects.
+It not only breaks down the deliverables into smaller, more manageable tasks but provides a place to start detailed cost estimating and control, including scheduling.

 Break Down Tasks